 The heatwave that has engulfed London this summer has finally ended (we think).
 After some of my guests complained the rooms were too hot to sleep in I ordered some fans for the bedrooms, however these did not arrive before the hot weather ended!
 I suppose they might come in handy next year.

 December I find is a quiet time of year and usually so is early January.
 At one point during the month I reduced my prices by 20% to avoid being empty, the first time I have done such a thing in as long as i can remember.
 Reducing prices instead of being empty is sometimes the best thing to do.
 I am very much of the opinion that bookings usually follow other bookings.
-By this i mean that if you reduce your prices to get a booking the airbnb algorithm will see you got a booking and therefore promote you further as usually this means more bookings will flow.
+By this I mean that if you reduce your prices to get a booking the airbnb algorithm will see you got a booking and therefore promote you further as usually this means more bookings will flow.
+Its a virtuous circle.

-It seems every year I have a guest who seems to not know the consequences of being a guest in London on Christmas day.
+It seems every year I have a guest who seems to not know the consequences of being in London on Christmas day.
 A guest from South Korea arrived at my house on boxing day.
 I had already warned him when he booked that the 25th of December is a public holiday and there will be no public transport and that most of London will be closed.
 When I spoke to him he started asking me about how he can get to the British library.
 I explained to him that there is no public transport and even if there was public transport the British Library would be closed!
 He seemed extremely surprised.
 I guess some countries so not understand the enormity of Christmas day in the west.

 Spring is in the air in London and I’m fully booked.
 I occasionally raise my prices on days where I would prefer to not be full (to give myself a bit of a break) but even these slots were booked up.
 After 3 months of cold weather and horrible rain it looks like the weather in London is about to improve.
 Better weather usually mean more guests so it could be very busy over the next six months.

 Its December in London and the weather has been unusually mild for this time of year.
 Bookings have dropped off since the autumn and I’ve reduced my prices again for the new year.
 I’m now charging £28 a night for a double room for two people – this time a year ago I was hoping to be able to charge £35 a night by now, so its very disappointing.
 I have 200+ reviews and most of them have been positive but my five star review rate is still languishing at 64% and has been for about a year.
-I have noticed more listings in my area and they are mostly double rooms at prices barely above the price of a single.
+I have noticed that there are more listings in my area and they are mostly double rooms at prices barely above the price of a single.

 Messy rooms in the pictures especially the cover image

 Not using a real picture of yourself in your airbnb profile (hiding your identity on a website built on trust is not clever)

 Over the Christmas period I do have airbnb guests staying at my house.
-I still had my usual family Christmas and the guests were out of the house most of the time.
+I still have my usual family Christmas and the guests were out of the house most of the time.
 I did have to explain to some of them that Christmas day meant that there would be no public transport in London which they found surprising for some reason.
 I did get some guest enquires about arriving on Christmas day which I had no problem with but I quickly explained to them that getting from Heathrow airport to my house on Christmas day would mean a taxi and and a very expensive one at that.
-It makes no sense saving money on a airline ticket because it arrives on Christmas day only to loose all your savings on the taxi trip from the airport.
+It makes no sense saving money on a airline ticket because it arrives on Christmas day only to loose all your savings on the taxi trip from the airport in my opinion.